Tubbz-alt/ADTKM/README.md

 Please view the [installation](./installation.md) guide for how to initially get everything set up.

 ### Usage
-Please view the [usage](./usage.md) guide once you have everything needed installed and configured.
+Please view the [usage](./usage.md) guide once you have everything installed.
+This will teach you basic usage commands.

+### Experiment Walkthrough
+Please view the [walkthrough](./walkthrough.md) once you have everything installed.
+This will walk you through the experiment with detail.

 ### File Structure
 Under the [BeagleboneFiles](./BeagleboneFiles) folder you will find folders containing the code for the wrappers, the ADC and the 61850 applications.